franckverrot/activevalidators/README.md

 * `email` : checks the email based on the `mail` gem
 * `url`   : checks the url based on a regular expression
+* `phone` : checks the phone number based on a regular expression

 Todo
 ----